ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ## Overview of the Folders

-- `Corstone-300` - These are dependencies, like linker files etc, needed when building binaries targetting the FVP based on Arm Corstone-300 software.
+- `Corstone-300` - These are dependencies, like linker files etc, needed when building binaries targeting the FVP based on Arm Corstone-300 software.
 This is mostly taken from Arm Ethos-U Core Platform project.
 - `Mbed` - These are the Arm Mbed OS settings that are used.
 See Mbed/README.md.
 - `Output` - This will be created when building.
 - `PregeneratedData` - These are tests sets of data that have been previously been generated and are used in the unit tests.